-NUTS MUST BE FLUSH TO PLATE - EPOXY or FIBREGLASS RESIN FOR SPACER - The bolt nuts must be flush against whatever surface.
-If there are substantial gaps between the backing plates and the hull, they should be filled: mix a suitable quantity of epoxy or fiberglass resin and put it into a Saran Wrap or plastic pouch - fitted between the bracket flange and hull - tighten bolts - before the epoxy or resin hardens you must cut or mould the material to the desired shape - carving away any surplus - must be nimble - once hardened that stuff is brutal to work with.
+Warning: Bolt nuts or heads must be flush to Backing Plates.
+If there are substantial gaps between the Backing Plates and the hull, they must be filled.
+Mix a suitable quantity of thickened epoxy and put it into a plastic pouch - fitted between the plate and hull.
+Tighten bolts and before the epoxy or resin hardens, cut or mould the material to the desired shape by carving away any surplus.